meredithwan/DCA/README.md

-# DCA
-Does Dollar Cost Averaging Work?
+# Does Dollar Cost Averaging Work?
 This repository contains the codes used to generate the analyses made in my Medium article.

 dividends.csv contains the STI dividends data obtained from https://www.dividends.sg/view/ES3